 Is Roth IRA better than 457?

-Your Roth IRA will be most beneficial if tax rates go up when you retire, as your withdrawals would then be tax-free.
+Your Roth IRA will be most beneficial if tax rates increase when you retire, as your withdrawals would be tax-free.
 However, if taxes lessen when you retire, your 457 accounts will work more in your favor from a financial perspective.
 In other words, having both types of accounts can help stabilize things.